africacodeacademy/Diary-Project/README.md

 This project should help you with the fundamentals of Javascripts as it is to be done in vanilla Javascript, CSS and HTML.
 Do NOT use any framework

 ## Instructions
 - The web app should allow users to create daily stories and must include the date the entry was made.
+Users should also be able to bookmark stories.
 The stories should be sorted according to the date that they were added.
 A story should have the following data
 - Date
 - Title
 - Body